Arizona Debt Relief

 Student Loan Debt

-Arizona's average student loan debt is $35,583, ranking 24th amongst the leading states with high loan totals.
+Arizona's average student loan debt is $35,583, ranking 24th amongst states with the highest student loan totals.
 The national average for federal student debt per borrower is nearly the same at $35,287.

 Household debt in America increased by 2.4% to $16.9 trillion, largely due to the effects the pandemic had on consumers.